qserena/03-javascript-interview-challenges/README.md

 From Scrimba's [The Frontend Developer Career Path](https://scrimba.com/learn/frontend), Module 12 - Getting Hired.

-*NOTE!
-Please click each header to see the JavaScript solution!*
+➡️: *NOTE!
+Please click each header to see the JavaScript solution!* :arrow_left:

 <br/>